 Editor in Chief / Prose Editor

 Diamond Braxton is a queer, mixed-race Black-Mexican writer and editor pursuing an MFA at Texas State.
-She has work published or forthcoming in The Forge, Stanchion, Alebrijes Review, Rejection Letters, The Acentos Review, Hellebore Press, The Bitchin' Kitsch, and Mixed Mag and is also a Tin House Summer Workshop Alum.
-She resides in Houston, Texas where she started as the prose editor and was promoted to the Editor in Chief for Defunkt magazine.
-Learn more about her and her work at www.diamondgizellebraxton.com
+She is a Best of the Net and Best Microfiction nominee and has work published in The Forge, Stanchion, Alebrijes Review, Rejection Letters, The Acentos Review, Hellebore Press, The Bitchin' Kitsch, and Mixed Mag and is also a Tin House Summer Workshop Alum.
+She resides in Houston, Texas where she started as the prose editor and was promoted to the Editor in Chief for Defunkt magazine, and she is also a Copy Editor for the Porter House Review.
+Learn more about her work at www.diamondgizellebraxton.com

 Managing Editor / Poetry Editor